zowe/docs-site/docs/user-guide/cli-install-verify-your-installation.md

 :::info Important

 When z/OSMF receives a request via a Zowe CLI command, z/OSMF uses an SSL/TLS certificate to ensure a secure connection during the user session.

-This verification is done by default, although it can be bypassed by adding the -reject unauthorized (or --ru false) flag to the end of each command listed here. **[why do this if there's sec risk?]**
+In the event that your z/OSMF instance does not have a SSL/TLS certificate registered with a Certificate Authority (CA), use the `--reject-unauthorized` (or `--ru`) `false` flag to the end of each command listed here to bypass this security check.

 Determine the potential security risks.
-For the most secure environment, system administrators configure a server keyring with a server certificate signed by a Certificate Authority (CA).
-For more information, see [Working with certificates](../user-guide/cli-using-working-certificates.md).
+For the most secure environment, system administrators configure a server keyring with a server certificate signed by a CA. For more information, see [Working with certificates](../user-guide/cli-using-working-certificates.md).

 :::

 ### Connecting to z/OSM without a profile

-Follow these steps when you have installed Zowe CLI but have not yet created a configuration file, or the configuration file has incomplete profile for z/OSMF. **[is this last part correct?]**
+Follow these steps when you have installed Zowe CLI but have not yet created a configuration file, or the configuration file has an incomplete profile for z/OSMF.

 1. Verify that your Zowe CLI instance can communicate with z/OSMF: